dtinth/scenesetter/README.md

 * __height__: Change canvas height.
 * __new-background__: Add a new background layer.
 * __new-shadow__: Add an inner shadow to the image.
-* __new-frame: Add a rounded frame layer to the image (like shadow layer but with rounded borders).
+* __new-frame__: Add a rounded frame layer to the image (like shadow layer but with rounded borders).
 * __new-script__: Add a custom rendering script.
 When you click this button a popup dialog will open up to allow you to write __custom CoffeeScript code__ to draw to the canvas.

 Variables in Custom Script Layer